AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/basics/search-for-items-in-workfront-library.md

 ## Use search operators to refine a search {#use-search-operators-to-refine-a-search}

-You can expand or refine your search in Workfront Library or in a portal by using search operators.
+You can expand or refine your search in [!DNL Workfront Library] or in a portal by using search operators.

 The following table lists the available search operators.